 The Bonneville Trails Foundation

-The Bonneville Trails Foundation is an officially recognized non-profit group.
+The Bonneville Trails Foundation (BTF) is an officially recognized non-profit group.
 Our purpose is dedicated to the promotion and preservation of North Bonneville’s trail network along with all of the features that make it unique (including the all important caretaking tasks for our special Bigfoot family).
 Since our beginning efforts were established in 2006, we continue as an unapologetically ambitious group in fulfilling our long term vision of making Bonneville a regional trail hub within the Columbia Gorge.